nfdi4plants/ARC-specification/ISA-XLSX.md

 ## Factors

 A `Factor` is an independent variable manipulated by an experimentalist with the intention to affect biological systems in a way that can be measured by an assay.
-This field holds the actual data for the `Factor` named between the square brackets (as declared in the `Study Factors` section of a top-level metadata sheet) so MUST match; for example, `Factor [compound]`.
+This field holds the actual data for the `Factor` named between the square brackets (as declared in the `Study Factors` section of a top-level metadata sheet) so MUST match, for example, `Factor [compound]`.
 The value MUST be free text, numeric, or an [`Ontology Annotation`](#ontology-annotations).

 | Factor [Gender]   | Term Source REF (NCIT:C17357)  | Term Accession Number (NCIT:C17357)  |
 |------------------------|-------------------|-------------------------|